-In accordance with the Local Audit and Accountability Act 2014, Bewerley Parish Council has today published its Annual Governance and Accountability Return for the financial year 2020/21.
+In accordance with the Local Audit and Accountability Act 2014, Bewerley Parish Council has today published its Annual Governance and Accountability Return for the financial year 2021/22.
 By law, all Parish Councils must publish this return, along with various supporting documents, and notify local electors and interested persons of their rights to inspect the accounts and supporting documents.
-These rights run for a period of 30 working days, starting this year on Wednesday 30th June and ending on Tuesday 10th August 2021.
+These rights run for a period of 30 working days, starting this year on Friday 1st July and ending on Thursday 11th August 2022.
 The relevant documents can be found at the link below, which is in the Finance section of this website.
 The statutory notice included on the page explains how you can exercise your rights of inspection, should you wish to do so.

 Posted: Thu, 30 Jun 2022 12:13 by Malcolm Dawson

 With the passing of the deadline for nominations to stand in this year's parish council elections, Harrogate Borough Council has now published the list of candidates for each parish in the District.
 In Bewerley, as in many other parishes, there were fewer candidates than there are seats on the Council.
 These candidates have therefore been elected automatically, in what is known as an uncontested election.
 The Notice of Uncontested Election is attached listing the members of the new Parish Council.
 Further details can be found at the link on the HBC website.
 The new Councillors formally take up office four days after the election, on 9th May 2022.

 Posted: Fri, 22 Apr 2022 11:12 by Tracey Dawson